UK Visit Visas for Overseas Artists and Entertainers - Part 2

 What evidence should all visitors prepare to provide before entry?

-All visitors to the UK must be able to evidence or demonstrate that they will meet the following requirements (from the Home Office guidance), that they are:-
+All visitors to the UK must be able to evidence or demonstrate that they will meet the following requirements (from the Home Office website), that they are:-

 What circumstances or engagements would require ‘sponsorship’ from the UK?